malinky/malinky-ajax-pagination/README.md

 4. Delete pagination setting.

 ## Changelog

+#### 1.2.0
+* Added callback to run after each set of new posts are loaded.
+* Removed condtional load so plugin now loads on every post type including pages.
+See conditional loading notes.

 #### 1.1.1
 * Allow posts pagination on single templates.
 An example would be a sidebar showing category posts with a load more button. **NOTE** This is not to paginate through single posts.